 European Champions League Women

-The European Champions League Women (ECLW) organised by the European Table Tennis Union (ETTU), is the most important international club competition in Europe which replaced European Club Cup of Champions (ECCC), the previous prominent club competition, since the 1998/99 season.
+The European Champions League Women (ECLW) organised by the European Table Tennis Union (ETTU), is the most important international club competition which replaced European Club Cup of Champions (ECCC), the previous prominent club competition, since the 1998/99 season.

 Hungarian club Statisztika Budapest still holds remarkable record, by winning the title 25 times, from 1969/70 to 2000/01 season.
 They were on the top 11 consecutive seasons (1976-86).
 Romanian Vointa Arad was the winner of the inaugural 1963/64 season.